 so that it reaches mid-altar

-Verse 7: Tu metarâs lis stangjis dentri tai anei (you shall put the poles into the rings) in mût che lis stangjis a sedin di ca e di là dal altâr (such that the poles are on either side of the altar) cuant che si lu puarte ator (when one carries it about; when it is carried about).
+Verse 7: Tu metarâs lis stangjis dentri tai anei (you shall put the poles into the rings) in mût che lis stangjis a sedin di ca e di là dal altâr (so that the poles are on either side of the altar) cuant che si lu puarte ator (when one carries it about; when it is carried about).

 a son di ca e di là dal altâr